Build a custom credit card payments extension

 confirmation_callback_url optional | The URL that confirm session requests are sent to.
 This URL is required if your payments app supports 3-D Secure authentication. |

 supported_countries required | The countries where your payments app is available.
-Refer to the list of ISO 3166 (alpha-2) country codes where your app is available for installation by merchants. |
+Refer to the list of ISO 3166 (alpha-2) country codes where your app is available for installation by merchants.
+Ensure the countries match the geographic requirements in your app listing when submitting your app for review. |

 supports_3ds required | 3-D Secure support is mandated in some instances.
 For example, you must enable the 3-D Secure field if you plan to support payments in countries which have mandated 3-D Secure. |